-Due to a lack of reliable data the fund does not commit to invest a minimum proportion of sustainable investments with an environmental objective aligned with the EU Taxonomy.
-Therefore, the promoted minimum percentage of environmentally sustainable investments aligned with the EU Taxonomy is 0% of the fund's net assets.
-However, it may occur that part of the investments' underlying economic activities are aligned with the EU Taxonomy.
+Due to the lack of reliable data, the fund does not commit to targeting a minimum proportion of sustainable investments with an environmental objective aligned with the EU Taxonomy.
+For this reason, the current proportion of environmentally sustainable investments that conform to the EU Taxonomy is 0% of the net assets of the fund.
+However, it may be the case that some of the economic activities that the investments are based on are aligned with the EU Taxonomy.